centralbarbarioli/namesilo_ddns/README.md

-# Announcement (2017-12-21)
-I no longer use Namesilo's DNS service so I cannot help any issue for this script.

 -----------------------------------------------------------------
 # namesilo_ddns
 Dynamic DNS record update with NameSilo.

-This is a Bash script to update Namesilo's DNS record when IP changed.
+This is a shell script to update Namesilo's DNS record when IP changed.
 Set to run this script as cronjob in your system.

-Tested in Fedora 23, CentOS 7 and Ubuntu 14.04+.
+Previous version tested in Fedora 23, CentOS 7 and Ubuntu 14.04+.

+Portablity fixes mean it should work anywhere, but definitely works on FreeBSD.
+Please report test results.

 ## Prerequisites: